21 Reasons to Move to Cape Town

 I’m starting with the beaches because, well, they’re a pretty big attraction.

-I didn’t grow up anywhere near the coast, so living close to gorgeous beaches is a huge reason to move to Cape Town in my opinion.
+I didn’t grow up anywhere near the coast, so for me, living close to gorgeous beaches is a huge reason to move to Cape Town.

-It’s so easy to get to the beaches that you don’t even need to go for a whole day.
+It’s so easy to get to the beaches, too.
+You don’t need to go for a whole day.
 Sometimes, I go for a swim in my lunch break with friends, or just pop down for sunset after work.
 And of course, there’s nothing like treating your hangover at the beach on the weekends.

 For more on the best beaches in Cape Town, check out this guide!